TianyiQiu13/Cover-crop-multiservices/README.md

 ## Relative importance-new.R
 Identifying the important drivers of individual agroecosystem services

+## Root biomass-new.R
+Exploring the effect of different CC types on root biomass of cash crops

+## SOC and clay interaction-new.R
+Determining the mutual control of soil texture and fertility on the changes of crop yields and SOC stocks

 ## Trend of five services-new.R
 Depicting temporal dynamics of individual agroecosystem services